MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Boolean-And-Equality-Operators.md

 boolean result = (x == y); // true, false == false
 ```

-> It's good practice to use parenthesis to seperate the arithmetic from an equality operator, such as in the example above.
+> It's good practice to use parenthesis to separate the arithmetic from an equality operator, such as in the example above.

 ## Practice